How a selfie saved a Texas man from 99 years in prison

-She said he sliced an "X" into her chest with a box cutter.
+A former girlfriend said that two days earlier, he had broken into her home and sliced an "X" into her chest with a box cutter.

-She was his high school girlfriend.
-The two dated several years earlier, but he couldn't remember the last time the two had contact.
+The two dated several years earlier, but Precopia couldn't remember the last time the two had contact.

-Now Precopia was facing a felony charge: burglary of a habitation with the intent to commit other crimes.
+Now he was facing a felony charge: burglary of a habitation with the intent to commit other crimes.

 "I had no idea why everything was happening, and I was lost," he said.